 Many centers also provide a 10-week intensive alcohol and drug outpatient program for individuals who are in need of treatment but are still able to maintain job or school responsibilities.
 In addition, some centers offer day treatment and specialized services for children and adolescents, elderly persons, and women.
 Preference is given to pregnant women at all DMH certified programs.

-The Department’s inpatient chemical dependency units are located at Mississippi State Hospital in Whitfield and East Mississippi State Hospital in Meridian.
+The Department’s inpatient chemical dependency units are located at Mississippi State Hospital in Whitfield (adult females only) and East Mississippi State Hospital in Meridian (adolescent males only).
 Currently, EMSH also provides chemical dependency treatment and dual diagnosis (mental illness and substance use) treatment for adolescent males.
 Individuals may enter the hospitals via a voluntary or involuntary commitment.

 DUI Diagnostic Assessment